 Example: Pam notices a certain odor coming from within her kitchen cabinet under the sink.
 She takes a few days to try and pinpoint the source of the smell.
 After a week, Pam concludes that the odor is due to a leak in a bottle of cleaning solution.

-A few more weeks go by and Pam notices water leaking from her kitchen’s cast iron pipes.
-It turns out that this was the reason for the smell.
-Pam files a damage claim with her insurance company, Citizens Property Insurance.
-The company denies the claim because Pam did not file it within 72 hours of when she first had notice of the unusual odor.
+A few more weeks go by and Pam notices a water leak from her kitchen’s cast iron plumbing system.
+It turns out that this cast iron pipe failure was the reason for the sewer gas smell.
+Pam files a property damage claim with her insurance company, Citizens Property Insurance.
+The adjuster denies the claim and refuses to pay for a pipe replacement because Pam – the policyholder – did not file it within 72 hours of when she first had notice of the unusual odor.

 As a result of these policy changes, Citizens Property was named in thousands of lawsuits.
 In 2015, the company was sued, on average, by over 500 plaintiffs a month.1 About half of these lawsuits went to court with payouts being: